Goob-hub/PPP_Revamp/README.md

 # What Is This?

-This is my version of a website for a small startup game development company called Pie On A Plate Productions!!
+This is a full website with multiple pages.
+Specifically This my version of a website for a small startup game development company called Pie On A Plate Productions!!
 After visiting their websites a few times to check on the progress for one of their games called The Backrooms Game.
 I deicided to ask the leader of the dev team if I could do a little revamp of their website or if they needed it done.
 The leader of the dev team gave me the green light so I made this!

 # How Did I Make This?